Updated: March 24, 2026

 - Reception and analysis fee: €95

-Student visas for Portugal are for individuals who have been accepted into a Portuguese educational institution.
-The D4 Visa, also known as the Student Visa, is for non-EU and non-EEA nationals and enables them to stay in Portugal for full-time studies, academic research, or vocational training.
+Student Visas for Portugal are for individuals who have been accepted into a Portuguese educational institution.
+The Portugal D4 Visa, also known as the Student Visa, is for non-EU and non-EEA nationals and enables them to stay in Portugal for full-time studies, academic research, or vocational training.

-This can be for individuals doing their bachelor’s, master’s, or PhD in Portugal at recognized Portuguese institutions and those looking to stay in Portugal for exchange programs or educational training.
+This can be for individuals doing their bachelor’s, master’s, or PhD in Portugal at a recognized Portuguese University, and those looking to stay in Portugal for exchange programs or educational training.
+Many universities in Portugal are recognized for their top-tier programs, quality education, and affordable tuition.

 - Visa conditions: 90 days minimum